Skip to content

 Data Flow

-Input Parameters
+Input Parameters (18 fields):

-• creditCustomersCount (number): Number of credit customers
+• creditCustomersCount (number): Number of customers receiving credit

-• creditCustomerTypes (string): Types of credit customers
+• creditCustomerTypes (string): Types of customers receiving credit

 • creditTypicalDays (number): Typical credit duration in days